onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

       type: string
       description: Neutron IPv4 subnet UUID for the {network-role} network

-R-15287 When the VNF’s Heat Orchestration Template’s resource ‘OS::Neutron::Port’ is attaching to an external network, and an IPv6 address is being Cloud Assigned by OpenStack’s DHCP Service and the external network IPv6 subnet is to be specified using the property ‘fixed_ips’ map property ‘subnet’/’subnet_id’, the parameter **MUST** follow the naming convention
+R-15287 When the VNF's Heat Orchestration Template's resource 'OS::Neutron::Port' is attaching to an external network, and an IPv6 address is being Cloud Assigned by OpenStack's DHCP Service and the external network IPv6 subnet is to be specified using the property 'fixed_ips' map property 'subnet'/'subnet_id', the parameter **MUST** follow the naming convention

-   * ‘{network-role}_subnet_v6_id’
+   * '{network-role}_subnet_v6_id'

 where

-   * ‘{network-role}’ is the network role of the network.
+   * '{network-role}' is the network role of the network.

-R-80829 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property subnet’/’subnet_id’ parameter ‘{network-role}_subnet_v6_id’
+R-80829 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property subnet'/'subnet_id' parameter '{network-role}_subnet_v6_id'
-**MUST NOT** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+**MUST NOT** be enumerated in the VNF's Heat Orchestration Template's Environment File.

 ONAP's SDN-Controller provides the network's subnet's UUID